Lloyd B. Davenport, 97, Princeton

 June 23, 1921 - January 7, 2019

 Lloyd Barber Davenport was born on June 23, 1921, in Bogus Brook Township, MN, to John and Jeanette Davenport.
 He served his country honorably in the U.S. Navy in WWII from 1942 to 1946.
 Lloyd married Jean Bukoskey of Princeton, MN, on Treasure Island, California, in 1946.
 He worked for Carl G. Olson Inc. as a cement construction worker in his career, until his retirement in 1985.
-Lloyd and Jean raised their children in Edina and then moved back to Princeton after their retirement.
-He walked strongly in his faith as a member of Christ Our Light Catholic Church and would serve their parish in prayer for and with people who needed support.
+Lloyd and Jean raised their children in Edina then moved back to Princeton after their retirement.
+He walked strongly in his faith as a member of Christ Our Light Catholic Church and would serve his parish in prayer for and with people who needed support.
 After retirement, Lloyd would often be seen raking, mowing, and removing snow for those who could no longer do so for themselves.
-He was a loving husband, father, and grandfather who will be dearly missed by all who knew him.